bguiz/multi-terminal-render/README.md

-# windows-command-prompt-render
+# multi-terminal-render

-Demo to show how to make a code snippet look like a Windows command prompt.
+Demo to show how to make a code snippets render command prompts for Linux, Mac, and Windows.

 ## Licence